ankitaggarwal011/snow-os/README.txt

 Known Limitations
 ----------------------
-1. .. and . is not handled in chdir syscall
+1. .. and . is not handled in chdir syscall.
-2. Add init process (optional)
+2. bin/init process is not used (optional).